NicolasBernaerts/tasmota/vmc/README.md

   * stopped as soon as humidity goes below this target value.

 Humidity sensor can either be :
-  * a local SI7021 sensor connected to your Sonoff
+  * a local SI7021 sensor
+  * a local SHT30 sensor
   * a remote MQTT humidity sensor

 You'll get some extra Web pages on the device :